- Limited at my LGS

 The larger truth though – the one that takes so many games of limited to learn – is that your ability to apply drafting and deckbuilding fundamentals will decide far more of your next 10,000 games than the number of rares your opponent plays against you.

 The next time you draft a 7-win deck, or just a streamlined deck that functions well, take a look at some of the rares you were able to beat.
 Though each set has some exceptions, good decks can – and do – beat good rares consistenly.
-Sometimes I’ll be annoyed after being beaten by a card like Nassari, Dean of Expression, but when I’m honest with myself I often realize I would’ve lost to any reasonable play my opponent made.
-Which then begs the question, why couldn’t I answer my opponent’s threat?
+Sometimes I’ll be annoyed after being beaten by a rare or mythic, but when I’m honest with myself I often realize I would’ve lost to any comparably costed card my opponent played.
+Then the question becomes “why couldn’t I answer my opponent’s threat?”
 If I had answers but didn’t draw them, that’s unlucky.
 If my deck just didn’t have many answers, it’s possible my deck wasn’t very good because I drafted poorly.

 If you’re newer to draft or looking to build better limited decks, here’s my advice: Be Boring.
 Try to draft two-color decks with a good curve and cards that impact the board consistently.
 Take the 2-drop that your deck wants even though it’s not exciting.
 The truth is that increasing your win percentage doesn’t always look flashy.
 No one at your LGS is going to grab their buddy and say “come here and check out this game!
 Schaab is using all of his mana, like, EVERY turn!”
 You don’t always have to outsmart your opponent.
 Sometimes you win games because you cast cards with your simple, efficient 2 color deck while your opponent hopes their mana base works out.
 Boring is correct a lot of the time.
 Boring wins games.
 You know what’s not boring?
 Games of Magic with interesting decisions.
 Drafting boring decks will provide you with a lot of those.